-If you have problems with your sinuses, here are some terms you should know.
+If you have problems with your sinuses, you should know these terms.

 Barosinusitis.
-Sudden pain in one sinus area due to swelling and closure of the opening to the sinus.
+This is a sudden pain in one sinus area.
+It’s caused by swelling and closure of the opening to the sinus.

 Cilia.
-Tiny hair-like structures on the sinus membrane surface that help move mucus out of the sinuses.
+These tiny hair-like structures help move mucus out of your sinuses.

 Deviated septum.
-A variation in the vertical bone (septum) separating the right and left side of the nose.
+It’s a shift in the vertical bone (septum) that divides the right side of your nose from the left.

 Functional endoscopic sinus surgery (FESS).
-Sinus surgery in which the surgeon uses a viewing device called an endoscope to look into the nose.
-This surgery removes blockages to the drainage areas of the sinuses.
+Your surgeon will use a tool called an endoscope to look into your nose.
+Then he’ll remove blockages to help your sinuses drain.

 Mucus.
-The material produced by the sinuses.
-Under normal conditions, the sinuses produce up to 1.5 liters of mucus a day.
-But allergy or other environmental triggers can increase mucus production and its characteristics.
+The material made by the sinuses.
+Under normal conditions, they make about 6 cups of it a day.
+But allergies or other triggers like smoking can boost your mucus factory.

 Nasal wash.
-A treatment involving a rinsing of the sinus passages with a saline solution made at home or bought over-the-counter.
+A treatment that involves rinsing your sinus passages with a saline solution made at home or bought over-the-counter.

 Nasal steroid spray or drops.
-Treatments used to reduce tissue swelling in the nasal passages.
+Treatments used to ease swelling in the nasal passages.

 Polyps, nasal.
-Sinus tissue growths that can block the sinus passages and can lead to sinus blockage.
+Tissue growths that can block your sinus passages.

 Post-nasal drip.
-Drainage of mucus from the sinus that can collect in the back of the throat.
+This is mucus from your sinuses that drains down the back of your throat.

 Sinuses.
-Hollow air spaces within the cheekbones, between the eye, and in the forehead.
-Sinuses produce mucus, which normally drains into the nose.
-But if the drainage is blocked due to a cold or allergy, pain can result.
+These hollow air spaces lie behind your cheekbones, and between and just above your eyes.
+They make mucus, which normally drains into your nose.
+You might feel pain if the drainage is blocked due to a cold or allergy.

 Turbinate.
-Structures within the nasal cavity, also called conchas, that help to humidify and filter air as it passes through the nose.
+These structures within your nose, also called conchas, help moisten and filter the air as it passes through.